Patient Scheduling Software Buyer's Guide

 - How accessible and readable is the solution when using a mobile device (iPhone and Android) or from a remote location?

-- What is the total cost of ownership over the system’s life cycle?
+- What is the total cost of ownership over the software’s life cycle?
 What are the costs of upgrades and updates for features?
 What is the pricing and costs associated with the number of users?

 Strategic Practice Considerations

-In addition to identifying the key functions and ease of use, also consider the following when evaluating different solutions as part of an overall scheduling strategy.
+In addition to identifying the key functions and ease of use, also consider the following when evaluating different solutions as part of an overall medical scheduling strategy.

 There are a number of different methods to schedule medical office appointments, including time-specified, wave, modified wave, double booking and open booking.